-It is estimated that about 45% of colorectal cancer cases in the western world could have been prevented with more healthy living habits.
+Approximately 45% of colorectal cancer cases in the western world could have been prevented with healthier living habits.

 You can do a lot to help keep your body healthy.
 Some choices will affect your health more than others.
-Nevertheless, it is a healthy diet and lifestyle as a whole that is needed to reduce your risk of colorectal cancer.
+However, it's important to adopt a healthy diet and overall lifestyle to reduce the risk of colorectal cancer.

 Whole grains and fiber

-It is recommended to eat a total of 70-90 grams of total flour or whole grain per day to get enough fiber.
-For example, five slices of bread with whole grain or a portion of oatmeal and a portion of whole grain pasta together.
+To ensure enough fiber intake, it is recommended to consume 70-90 grams of total flour or whole grain per day.
+This could be achieved by having five slices of whole grain bread or a combination of oatmeal and whole grain pasta.